DataDog/documentation/content/en/real_user_monitoring/browser/automatic_setup.md

 ---

 {{< callout url="https://www.datadoghq.com/private-beta/rum-sdk-auto-injection/" btn_hidden="false" header="Access the Preview!">}}
-RUM Auto-Injection in Preview.
+RUM Auto-Instrumentation in Preview.
 Sign up for access!
 {{< /callout >}}

 ## Overview

 {{< img src="real_user_monitoring/browser/auto-instrumentation-1.png" alt="Select Auto-Instrumentation when creating a new application." >}}

-Datadog RUM Auto-Instrumentation lets you opt into Real User Monitoring before automatically instrumenting all of your applications with Real User Monitoring.
+Datadog RUM Auto-Instrumentation lets you opt into Real User Monitoring (RUM) automatically by instrumenting web applications served through a web server or proxy.
 If you are interested in manual instrumentation per application, see [Custom Instrumentation][1].

-RUM Auto-Instrumentation works by injecting a RUM SDK JS scriptlet into the headers of the HTML responses being served through a web server/proxy.
+RUM Auto-Instrumentation works by injecting a RUM SDK JavaScript scriptlet into the HTML responses being served through a web server or proxy.

-After your applications have been instrumented, you can begin managing your RUM configurations per RUM application in Datadog or through Terraform.
+After your applications have been instrumented, you can begin configuring your RUM application in Datadog.

 ## Prerequisites